VanshSharmaSDE/MelodyHub/Readme.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## 📬 Contact & Support

 - **Website**: [melodyhub-v1-0-0.onrender.com]
 - **Email**: hubmelody1@gmail.com
 - **GitHub Issues**: [Report bugs or request features](https://melodyhub-v1-0-0.onrender.com/feedback)

-## 📄 License

-MelodyHub is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

----

 <div align="center">
     <a href="https://melodyhub-v1-0-0.onrender.com/terms-of-service">Terms of Service</a> •